rkgeorge1/customer_banking/README.md

-# Customer banking systemto calculate and track interest earned on savings and CD accounts.
+# Customer banking system to calculate and track interest earned on savings and CD accounts.
 Ray George: rgeorge1@gmail.com